Privacy-Preserving Empathy Detection in Video Interactions

 where $q_\theta$ is parameterised by a transformer-based neural network with parameters $\theta$.
 For binary empathy classification, the prediction from TabPFN is:

 A simplified representation of the TabPFN architecture is included in \Cref{fig:overview} (refer to \citep{hollmann-iclr-tabpfn, hollmann-nature-tabpfn} for details).
-The model includes two separate encoders (X and Y) for processing features and labels, respectively.
-These encoders also perform basic preprocessing such as data cleaning and input normalisation.
+The model includes two separate encoders (X and Y) for processing features and labels, respectively, which also perform basic preprocessing such as data cleaning and input normalisation.
 The encoded features and labels are concatenated and passed through 12 transformer blocks.
 Each block includes two multi-head attention mechanisms: one for feature-wise attention and another for item-wise attention.
 Finally, a decoder transforms the output using a linear layer followed by GELU activation.

-\subsection{Fine-tuning tabular foundation model}
+\subsection{Fine-Tuning Tabular Foundation Model}

-While TFMs provide strong ICL performance, their performance can be further enhanced by fine-tuning using the training data.
+While \acp{TFM} achieve strong \ac{ICL} performance, it can be further enhanced by fine-tuning on the training data.
 We update the model parameters $\theta$ to $\theta'$ by minimising the following binary cross-entropy loss with sigmoid activation and temperature scaling:

 where $z_i^+$ represents the positive class logit for the $i$-th sample, $\sigma(z) = \frac{1}{1 + e^{-z}}$ is the sigmoid function, $N_\text{fine}$ is the number of samples in fine-tuning, and $\tau$ controls the smoothness of the probability distribution.